Which formula milk do breast fed babies like? My experience of using Hip Organic

 *Every baby is different and every parent is different.
 What works for some, doesn't always work for others.
 Also, it's important to note that I'm a blogger - not a medical professional - so these are my personal views and experiences.
 I hope you find them helpful* Alison x

-But here's the thing they don't tell you - what happens if you stop breastfeeding just before 12 months?
-What do you do?
+But here's the thing they don't often tell you - what happens if you stop breastfeeding between 6 & 12 months?
+What are you supposed to give your baby as their main source of milk?

 Both of my babies weaned themselves early at 10 months.
 I really wanted to get to the 12 month mark but not everyone can.
-And some families choose to, or need to, stop for many different reasons and that's OK!
+And some families choose to, or need to, stop for many different reasons.

 One day my daughter just turned her head away from me and that was that.
 She was, and still is, very independent.